Africa Energy Corp. (AFE.V) (CVE:AFE) Shares Gap Down to $0.40

-Separately, Canaccord Genuity lowered their price target on Africa Energy Corp.
-(AFE.V) from C$0.47 to C$0.46 in a research report on Tuesday, October 6th.
+Separately, Canaccord Genuity decreased their price objective on shares of Africa Energy Corp.
+(AFE.V) from C$0.47 to C$0.46 in a report on Tuesday, October 6th.

 Africa Energy Corp. operates as an oil and gas exploration and production company in South Africa and Namibia.
 It holds a 90% interest in the Exploration Right for Block 2B offshore that covers an area of 3,604 square kilometers located in the west coast of South Africa; 30% interest in the Petroleum Exploration License 37 covering an area of 17,295 square kilometers located in the northern Namibian offshore region; and 4.9% interest in the Exploration Right for Block 11B/12B covering an area of approximately 19,000 square kilometers located in the Outeniqua Basin off the southern coast of South Africa.